Arihant-A/Arihant_1/a/README.md

 The terminal output shows:

-- `Executing SYNTH pass` - Yosys runs multiple internal optimization passes: `PROC` (converts procedural `always` blocks to combinational logic), `OPT` (constant folding and dead code elimination), `TECHMAP` (maps to generic gates), and `ABC` (technology mapping to SKY130 cells).
+- `Executing SYNTH pass` - Yosys performs a series of internal optimizations including `PROC` (procedural `always` blocks conversion into combinational logic), `OPT` (constant folding and dead code removal), `TECHMAP` (gate synthesis), and `ABC` (technology mapping into SKY130 cells).
-- After `abc`, the statistics show **1 MUX cell** from the SKY130 library was inferred - this is exactly the expected result for a 2:1 MUX.
+- Post `abc` optimization stage, the generated statistics reveal that **one MUX cell** has been inferred from the SKY130 cell library - which is precisely what should be expected in case of a 2:1 MUX.
-- The key statistic to look for: `Number of cells: 1` - confirming Yosys produced the most minimal possible implementation.
+- Most important statistic: `Number of cells: 1` - proving that Yosys succeeded in generating an optimal solution.
+-
 **Logic (Block) Diagram:**

 ![Block Diagram - good_mux after synthesis](./results/Good_mux_bd.png)

-The Yosys `show` command renders the synthesized schematic.
-The diagram shows:
+`Yosys show` is used to visualize the synthesis schematic.
+It consists of:
-- Three primary inputs: `i0`, `i1`, `sel` feeding into a single **`sky130_fd_sc_hd__mux2_1`** cell.
+- 3 input pins (`i0`, `i1`, `sel`) connected to a single instance of the **`sky130_fd_sc_hd__mux2_1`** gate.
-- One output `y` driven directly by the MUX cell output.
+- Only one output pin `y` driven by the output pin of MUX.
-- No flip-flops, no buffers, no inverters - a perfectly clean combinational mapping.
+- There is no FF, buffer, nor inverter in this circuit, meaning a perfect combinational design.

-This confirms that the `always @(*) if-else` construct was correctly recognized as a MUX, not inferred as a latch (which would occur if the `else` branch were missing).
+As a result, we can be sure that the `always @(*) if-else` block was interpreted as a multiplexer (and not a latch).

 ---